feuersteiner/sv-marketing/readme.md

 # SV-Marketing

+>
-> Still in active development.
+> 🚧 Still in active development.
+>
-> need to expose a variable? feel free to submit a PR.
+> 🧑‍💻 Need to expose a variable? feel free to submit a PR.
+>

 Build beautiful marketing sites with SvelteKit - A lightweight, customizable component library for static marketing websites.